ericmdantas/ng-xtorage/README.md

 It saves, retrieves and removes info from the web storage respecting the type of info being passed around.

 And not only that, it **extends** some of web storages behaviors.
-For example, **you couldn't save, retrieve and remove things using arrays, now you can**;
+For example, **you couldn't save, retrieve and remove things using arrays, well, now you can**;

 I mean, it'll do all the annoying work for you.